 a bit creamy in texture so I'm guessing sur lie.

 medium + very enjoyable bitter 🎯

 Another trip around the sun, another “66 Bordeaux.
 This time it was the Cos d’Estournel.
 Clearly the best of the “66 vintage I have tasted over the last several years on my birthday.
 It started with salami and spice on the nose.
 Mid palate it morphed into this lovely soft earthy red fruit and finished with leather and spice.
 No hint of the typical Cos pencil lead.
 This wine still had depth and character.
 I was surprised by the richness and depth of color.
-It started to fade after about 45 minutes but wow, were those minutes an amazing wine experience. — a year ago
+It started to fade after about 45 minutes but wow, were those minutes an amazing wine experience. — 2 years ago